Work out at home with the best fitness apps for indoor training

 - No cardio workouts

-Alo Moves is primarily a yoga exercise app that features a variety of different yoga, fitness, and mindfulness classes.

-Best Global Experiences: iFit
+Best global experiences: iFit

 iFit is an all-encompassing health and fitness app created by NordicTrack.
 Purchasing a monthly individual or family membership will grant access to an ever-growing library of global workouts, studio classes, and Google Maps trails led by world-class personal trainers.
-You no longer need a NordicTrack or ProForm machine to utilize an iFit subscription and by downloading the iFit app, you can access all iFit classes via your tablet or smartphone.
+You no longer need a NordicTrack or ProForm machine to utilize an iFit subscription.
+By downloading the iFit app, you can access all iFit classes via your tablet or smartphone.

-You can choose from a variety of different studio classes such as running, walking, cycling, cross-training, rowing, strength, and yoga. iFit also offers fitness data tracking and logging, as well as health and wellness guidance that ranges from calorie intake advice to sleep tracking.
-What sets iFit apart from a lot of other fitness apps are the global experiences it offers.
-You can sweat while exploring beautiful destinations.
+You can choose from various studio classes such as running, walking, cycling, cross-training, rowing, strength, and yoga. iFit also offers fitness data tracking and logging, as well as health and wellness guidance that ranges from calorie intake advice to sleep tracking.
+What sets iFit apart from many other fitness apps is the global experiences it offers.
+You can sweat while exploring and learning about beautiful destinations worldwide.

-Stay motivated, educated, and entertained as trainers lead you through functional workouts in breathtaking locales such as Patagonia, Egypt, New Zealand, Bora Bora, and Easter Island.
-When you're exploring exotic locations, your trainer leading the workout will deliver everything from coaching guidance to a historical tour of the location.
-Learn, explore, and discover while you sweat; how cool is that?

-Keep in mind that if you want to take an indoor running/walking, cycling, or rowing class, you'll need to purchase those exercise machines at an additional cost.
-Furthermore, if you want to take advantage of iFit's incline-matching technology (equipment automatically adjusts to the incline and decline of your destination), you'll need to purchase a NordicTrack or ProForm machine.
+If you want to take an indoor running, walking, cycling, or rowing class, you'll need to purchase those exercise machines separately.
+If you want to take advantage of iFit's incline-matching technology (equipment automatically adjusts to the incline and decline of your destination), you'll need to purchase a NordicTrack or ProForm machine.

 Pros:

-- Access to thousands of live and on-demand classes
+- Thousands of live and on-demand classes

-- Best global experiences
+- Global educational experiences

 - World-class instructors